vim-scripts/riv.vim/README.rst

   these settings will be automatically on.
   (make sure ``filetype on`` in your vimrc)

-  To manage documents in a wiki way, see Project_.
+  To manage documents in a wiki way, you should set a project, see Project_.

 * About the mapping